sonic-net/SONiC/doc/auto_techsupport_and_coredump_mgmt.md

                         The actual value in bytes is calculate based on the available space in the filesystem hosting /var/dump
                         When the limit is crossed, the older core files are incrementally deleted */
-                        description "Maximum Size to which the techsupport dumps in /var/dump directory can be grown until";
+                        description "Max Size to which the dumps in /var/dump dir can be grown until.
+No cleanup is performed if the value is not congiured or set to 0.0";
-                        type decimal64 {
+                        type decimal-repr;
-                            fraction-digits 2;
-                            range 0.1..99.99;
-                        }
                     }

                     leaf max_core_size {